romka69/edit-book/README.md

 ## ENV Configuration

-Renama `.env.sample` file to `.env` and paste your keys from restdb.
+Rename `.env.sample` file to `.env` and paste your keys from restdb.